-The post Why I’d buy and hold cheap dividend stocks in 2021 appeared first on The Motley Fool UK.
+The post Why I’d buy and hold cheap dividend stocks for more than just a passive income appeared first on The Motley Fool UK.

 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.